VictorRyan3612/Flutter_Notes_App/README.md

 Notes app based on Flutter_CRUD made by me at the link: https://github.com/VictorRyan3612/Flutter_CRUD

+My inspirations are the ColorNote and SimpleNote applications, and my goal is to combine them

 ## Tutorial for using the program
 ### Pub get
 - flutter pub get